idrissmortadi/CS-SAT-Solver-project/Modeling_Problem.md

+I apologize for the oversight.
+Here is the corrected markdown with all mathematical symbols properly formatted using the `$` symbol:

 ### SAT CNF Model for Multi-Robot Path Planning

 To model the problem as a SAT problem, we must encode it into a series of propositional variables and constraints expressed in Conjunctive Normal Form (CNF).
 Here's how we can achieve this systematically: